-This report is the fourth monitoring report to Cabinet on the 2018/19 financial position.
+This report is the third monitoring report to Cabinet on the 2018/19 financial position.
 The report brings together financial and relevant performance information with the intention of explaining the current financial position in the context of the policy priorities in the Our North Tyneside Plan.
 It provides an indication of the potential revenue and capital position of the Authority at 31 March 2019 and reflects known pressures at this time.
 It is anticipated that the outturn forecast will improve over the course of the financial year as planned remedial actions continue to have an impact.

-A number of sessions have already been held with Cabinet Members and senior management to give consideration as to the actions required to manage the financial risk identified for 2018/19, including what additional actions can be taken in line with the Authority's Efficiency Statement and the Creating a Brighter Future Programme.
+At this halfway stage in the financial year, a number of sessions have already been held with Cabinet Members and senior management to give early consideration as to the actions required to manage the financial risk identified for 2018/19, including what additional actions can be taken in line with the Authority's Efficiency Statement and the Creating a Brighter Future Programme.
 Cabinet have also had sessions with senior management to discuss the pressures and potential remedial actions.
 Like most local authorities, North Tyneside Council continues to face financial pressures which were reported in the 2017/18 Outturn Report and continue into 2018/19.